PelionIoT/mbed-cloud-sdk-python/README.rst

 These instructions can also be found in the `official documentation <https://cloud.mbed.com/docs/latest/mbed-cloud-sdk-python/>`__:

-1. Create an API key in the `Mbed Cloud
+1. Create an API key in the `Pelion Device Management Portal <https://portal.us-east-1.mbedcloud.com/>`__.
-   Portal <https://portal.us-east-1.mbedcloud.com/>`__.

 2. Create a configuration file in your ``$HOME`` or project directory